 What is expected misstatement?

 Expected misstatement is the auditor's best estimate of the monetary error likely to exist in a population before sampling begins.
-ISA 530.A11–A12 requires this estimate as a direct input to sample size determination — alongside tolerable misstatement, it controls how large the sample needs to be.
+ISA 530 .A11–A12 requires this estimate as a direct input to sample size determination.
+Together with tolerable misstatement, it controls how large the sample needs to be.

 Expected misstatement works alongside tolerable misstatement (the maximum error the auditor will accept in the population).
 The relationship between the two drives sample size: when expected misstatement is low relative to tolerable misstatement, smaller samples suffice.
 When expected misstatement approaches tolerable misstatement (above 40–50%), sample sizes increase sharply because the auditor needs more precision to distinguish between an acceptable and unacceptable level of error.